antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 #### Property

 An object that specifies a single property.
-Every project object has two required base properties:
+Every project object has three required base properties:
 * `name` - name of the property.
 * `type` - type of the property.
 * `default` - specifies a default selected value